tinymce/tinymce-docs/plugins/tinymcespellchecker.md

 This optional setting allows specifying the mode of operation of the spellchecker.
 When set to true, the spellchecker will open a dialog that will check all of the document's contents at once.
 This also allows a user to step through each error, to ignore errors and accept recommended fixes.
 If the spellchecker dialog is enabled, the default as-you-type spellchecking will be disabled.

 ### `spellchecker_whitelist`
-This option allows to specify an array of words that should be ignored.
+This option allows an array of words to be configured, that should be ignored.
 This can, for example, be the current company name or internal products.
 This field can be populated from a file by just getting the white list array from an external JS file.

 ### `spellchecker_on_load`
 This option lets run the spellchecker when the contents is loaded into the editor.
 This option defaults to "false" so it's disabled by default.